MMC is committed to providing health care services consistent with the greatest standards of ethics and integrity.

 - Request the restriction or limit the use of their protected health information

 - Refuse to be contacted for fundraising activities

 - Request to keep their name off of the patient directory

 Protecting Health Information

 All of us at MMC are individually responsible for respecting and guarding the privacy rights of our patients.
 This means not sharing patient information with any person who should not have access to that information.

 Only those participating in the care and treatment of a patient are allowed access to that patient’s medical record.
 These persons include physicians, nurses, and therapists, lab personnel, admitting staff or whomever the patient authorizes as their personal representative.

 HIPAA Privacy Officer

-Although compliance with the HIPAA guidelines is the responsibility of every employee and volunteer, MMC has selected Celeste Wilder as our HIPAA privacy officer, who is responsible for developing, organizing, monitoring, and facilitating the hospital’s compliance with federal and state laws that influence our information privacy practices.
+Although compliance with the HIPAA guidelines is the responsibility of every employee and volunteer, MMC has selected Joshua Thompson as our HIPAA privacy officer, who is responsible for developing, organizing, monitoring, and facilitating the hospital’s compliance with federal and state laws that influence our information privacy practices.

-Concerns from patients, visitors, volunteers and others can be directed to us by contacting Celeste at 530-233-5131 ext.
+Concerns from patients, visitors, volunteers and others can be directed to us by contacting Joshua at 530-233-5131 ext.
 1411 .
-Any concerns may also be sent to Celeste in writing, addressed to Modoc Medical Center, 228 W. McDowell Ave., Alturas, CA 96101.
+Any concerns may also be sent to Joshua in writing, addressed to Modoc Medical Center, 228 W. McDowell Ave., Alturas, CA 96101.